-The parent company only financial statements of the Company ("the Company") were authorized to be issued in accordance with a resolution of the Board of Directors' meeting held on March 22, 2023.
+The consolidated financial statements of the Company and its subsidiaries ("the Group") were authorized to be issued in accordance with a resolution of the Board of Directors' meeting held on March 22, 2023.

 3. Newly issued or revised standards and interpretations